 We value our reputation for integrity and require everyone to act in accordance with legal, ethical, and moral standards.
-Highmark Health provides information and training to all employees so that they have an understanding of fraud, waste, and abuse, the federal and state laws pertaining to the False Claims Act, and whistleblower protection under such laws.
+Highmark Health provides information and training to all employees so that they understand fraud, waste, and abuse, the federal and state laws pertaining to the False Claims Act, and whistleblower protection under such laws.
 Highmark Health will investigate and, when required, report evidence of fraud, waste, or abuse to the proper authorities in a timely and accurate manner.

-Definitions of fraud, waste, and abuse include the following:
+Definitions of Fraud, Waste, and Abuse

-What is Health care Fraud?
+What is health care fraud?

-Fraud is generally defined as knowingly and willfully executing, or attempting to execute, a scheme or artifice to defraud any health care benefit program or to obtain (by means of false or fraudulent pretenses representations, or promises) any of the money or property owned by, or under the custody or control of, any health care benefit program (18 U.S.C. § 1347).
+Fraud is generally defined as knowingly and willfully executing, or attempting to execute, a scheme or artifice to defraud any health care benefit program or to obtain (by means of false or fraudulent pretenses, representations, or promises) any of the money or property owned by, or under the custody or control of, any health care benefit program (18 U.S.C. § 1347).

-Health care fraud is most prevalent in the following areas:
+Health care fraud is most prevalent in these areas:

-- Fraudulent charting, coding phantom complications and other misrepresentations of care provided, and falsifying certifications of medical necessity, plans of treatment, and medical records to justify payment; - Billing for services not rendered, which may include unbundling charges and up-coding; - Waiving of Medicare/Medicaid patient deductibles and copayments when not based on patient financial need; and - Soliciting, offering, accepting, or receiving a kickback in order to obtain a referral and /or diverting business from Highmark Health to a private enterprise.
+- Fraudulent charting, coding phantom complications and other misrepresentations of care provided, and falsifying certifications of medical necessity, plans of treatment, and medical records to justify payment - Billing for services not rendered, which may include unbundling charges and up-coding - Waiving of Medicare/Medicaid patient deductibles and copayments when not based on patient financial need

+• Soliciting, offering, accepting, or receiving a kickback in order to obtain a referral and/or diverting business from Highmark Health to a private enterprise

-What is Health care Waste?
+What is health care waste?

 Waste is overutilization of services or other practices that, directly or indirectly, result in unnecessary costs to the health care system.
-Healthcare waste occurs when there is no intent to deceive for a monetary gain but there is inappropriate utilization and/or inefficient use of resources.
-Example: A provider's belief that every patient should receive an x-ray every time they have an appointment.
+Health care waste occurs when there is no intent to deceive for a monetary gain but there is inappropriate utilization and/or inefficient use of resources.
+Example: A provider's belief that every patient should receive an X-ray every time they have an appointment.

-What is Health care Abuse?
+What is health care abuse?